-Add whipping cream and beat until stiff peaks form, about 2 minutes.
-Add lemon juice, lemon zest, and vanilla.
+Add whipping cream and beat until stiff peaks form, about 2 minutes (see photo in post above).
+Add icing sugar, lemon juice, lemon zest, and vanilla.
 Pour mixture into graham cracker base and smooth top.
 Return to fridge.

 Once cheesecake is made and chilling in fridge.
 Place gelatin in a small bowl and top with boiling water.
 Stir with a spoon for a minute or so, until gelatin is completely dissolved.
 Add to rhubarb puree and stir.
 Top cheesecake with rhubarb mixture and spread evenly.

 Return to fridge and chill for at least 3 hours, although overnight is preferred*.